Greifswalder Oie: History

+After World War I, only one family remained on the island, that of Fritz Halliger who lived a natural and self-sustaining life with his children, who he himself educated.
+In 1928 he built a pension and restaurant on the island to service the guests to the island.
+Many prominent people such as Asta Nielsen and Thomas Mann visited the island during this time and it became the backdrop to the 1932 movie F.P.1.

 Around 1929, Johannes Winkler experimented with small LOX methane rockets on the island.
-The island was a restricted military space from 1936 to 1991, first under control of Nazi Germany, and then the German Democratic Republic (East Germany).
-Between 1937 and 1945, numerous rockets were launched from Greifswalder Oie.
+Under Nazi-leadership the island fell under the jurisdiction of the Wehrmacht which declared it a military exclusion zone, something it would stay until 1991.
+Fritz Halliger and his family were forced to leave the island in 1937 and settled in northern Rügen.
+Between 1937 and 1945, the island was used as a rocket testing site, most notably of the A3, A4 and A5 rockets.
+See also: List of V-2 test launches.
 In an operation designated Lighthouse, Wernher von Braun oversaw attempts to launch A3 rockets in December 1937, each of which failed.
 Between 1938 and 1942, the island was the scene for the nearly successful launches of the A5 rockets.
 Also twenty-eight A4/V2 rockets were launched vertically from Greifswalder Oie between 1943 and 1945.
 These launches were made in order to observe the reentrance of the rockets into the atmosphere.

+By the end of World War II the Red Army dismantled most of the rocketry infrastructure, leaving in the early 1950s to make way for the GDR Navy which permitted tourists to visit the island until 1957.
+Later, the 6th Border Brigade of the GDR Border Troops was stationed on the island with 25 to 30 men.
+During these times the island's beekeepery was established by the VEB Forschungsstelle für Bienenwirtschaft.

-Current condition
+Current situation

 As of the 2000s, the islet is an uninhabited sea bird reserve, save for a single man who works the light house, manages the small emergency yacht harbour (depth ca. 1.6m / 6 ft), and creates outdoor art objects that he scatters along a path that circles the island.
 There is an infrequent ferry service from Peenemünde and Karlshagen.